ReeceRenninger/reading-notes/201ClassNotes/201classTwo.md

 1. Semantics elements are beneficial in HTML because they help us use previous experiences to understand what that element will do.
 It allows for concise and efficient readability.
 2. There are 6 heading levels in HTML
 3. Using superscript or subscript element in niche situations such as writing equations or chemical formulations so they will have the correct formatting style.
-4. When using the abbreviation element we muse use a title element if we are poviding the full expansion of the term.
+4. When using the abbreviation element we muse use a title element if we are providing the full expansion of the term.

 [How Css is Structured](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured)